alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 the *receiver*, which interprets these values and converts them into PWM signals to control the DC motors.
 Both units communicate via **ESP-NOW**, a low-latency, connectionless wireless protocol that requires no Wi-Fi network or pairing.

-In addition to enabling real-time control, using ESP-NOW introduces to key networking concepts such as **data encapsulation** and structured communication.
-By using data structures to group control variables, you gain hands-on experience with how information is packaged and transmitted — laying the groundwork for understanding the fundamentals of network communication in embedded systems.
+In addition to enabling real-time control, using ESP-NOW introduces key networking concepts such as **data encapsulation** and structured communication.
+By using data structures to group control variables, you gain hands-on experience with how information is packaged and transmitted, laying the groundwork for understanding the fundamentals of network communication in embedded systems.

 .. _GitHub: https://github.com/alexandrebobkov/ESP32-C3_Breadboard-Adapter